About Middle Distance Running

 To ensure that runners keep fuel stores ‘topped up’, snacks should be consumed regularly throughout the day between races.

 This is particularly important if an athlete is competing in several races and opportunities to eat are limited.
-Athletes should not rely on competition venues to provide suitable foods for fueling over the day.
+Athletes should not rely on competition venues to provide suitable foods for fuelling over the day.
 Instead, they should pack portable, convenient and familiar snacks that digest quickly and do not interfere with competition preparation or leave them feeling bloated or overly full.
 Suitable snack options include:

 - Fruit – fresh, dried, or fruit cups